natcap/invest.users-guide/source/carbonstorage.rst

 	* **c_below_[Suffix].tif**: Raster of belowground carbon values, mapped from the Carbon Pools table to the LULC.
 	* **c_dead_[Suffix].tif**: Raster of dead carbon values, mapped from the Carbon Pools table to the LULC.
 	* **c_soil_[Suffix].tif**: Raster of soil carbon values, mapped from the Carbon Pools table to the LULC.
+  * **_tmp_work_tokens**: This directory stores metadata used iternally to enable avoided re-computation.
+No model results are stored here.

 .. primerend